Think of the best three-week run of your life.

 In reality, it ended when D'Antoni walked out the door, perhaps even when Anthony walked back onto the floor.

-Maybe you get an email from that hottie, hinting at starting things up again.
-Or the boss gives you another hot project.
+Maybe the boss gives you another hot project.
 Or, your next vacation approaching, you once more book an ocean voyage.

 You get another chance at another incredible run.

 So it appeared for Lin when he was obtained by the Houston Rockets.
 Lin would be running a pick-and-roll-heavy offense similar to D’Antoni’s.
 He would be the biggest name on a superstar-free team.